 1. Admission test.
-To enrol in a bachelor’s degree programme or a single cycle master’s degree programme with restricted access, students must undergo an admission test and rank in the list within the number of available places.
+To enrol in a bachelor’s degree programme or a single cycle degree programme with restricted access, students must undergo an admission test and rank in the list within the number of available places.
 Dates and performance procedures of the admission test are indicated in the call for applications of each degree programme.
-The call for applications is issued at least 60 days before the admission test and is available at https://corsidilaurea.uniroma1.it.
-It is possible to sit more than one admission test, by paying with the paying-in slip relating to each test.
+The call for applications is issued at least 60 days before the admission test and is available at corsidilaurea.uniroma1.it.
+It is possible to sit more than one admission test, by paying the relating paying-in slips.

 2. Enrolment procedures.
-Once they have passed the admission test, candidates must pay tuition fees according to the procedures indicated in the calls for applications referred to in paragraph 1.
+Once candidates have passed the admission test, they must pay tuition fees according to the procedures indicated in the calls for applications referred to in paragraph 1.

-3. Additional Learning Requirements (OFA).
-Candidates’ placement in the list under the threshold set forth in each call for applications may entail the assignation of some Additional Learning Requirements, that have to be mandatorily fulfilled according to the procedures established by each faculty in the call for applications of each degree programme, and at all events within the first academic year.
-Should such Additional Learning Requirements not be fulfilled by the end of the first academic year, students will not be able to take the exams of the years following the first.
-All information about Additional Learning Requirements is available at https://www.uniroma1.it/it/pagina/obblighi-formativi-aggiuntivi-ofa.
+3. Further Required Courses (OFA, Obblighi Formativi Aggiuntivi).
+Candidates’ placement in the list under the threshold set forth in each call for applications may entail the assignation of some Further Required Courses, that have to be mandatorily fulfilled according to the procedures established by the Faculties in the call for applications of each degree programme, and at all events within the first academic year.
+Should such Further Required Courses not be fulfilled by the end of the first academic year, students will not be able to take the exams of the years following the first.
+All information about Further Required Courses is available at www.uniroma1.it/it/pagina/obblighi-formativi-aggiuntivi-ofa.

 5. Programme shortening and part-time learning.
-With regard to the applications for programme shortening and part-time learning, reference should be made to artt.
-49 and 50 of these Regulations.
+With regard to the applications for programme shortening and part-time learning, reference should be made to articles 49 and 50 of these Regulations.